-73 portfolio companies were within the scope of the Guidelines in 2022 (2021: 64).
+81 portfolio companies were within the scope of the Guidelines in 2023 (2022: 73).
 The PERG notes that all BVCA members and some non-members in scope of the Guidelines and their portfolio companies are compliant with the Guidelines or have provided appropriate explanations.
-Non-BVCA members back all of the companies that are non-compliant this year.
+Non-BVCA members are the backers all of the companies that are non-compliant this year.

-Eight portfolio companies have not complied with any of the three components of the Guidelines this year (enhanced annual report disclosures and preparation of a mid-year update, the publications of these reports, and the provision of data to EY):
+Eleven portfolio companies have not complied with any of the three components of the Guidelines this year (enhanced annual report disclosures and preparation of a mid-year update, the publications of these reports, and the provision of data to EY):

-- Acacium Group (owned by Onex) This company is new to the population and Onex opted not to comply this year.
-Note that the minority owners (Towerbrook Capital Partners) do comply with the Guidelines. - Energy Assets Group (owned by Asterion Industrial Partners) - the PERG has been unable to engage with its owner to date. - Equiniti Group (owned by Siris Capital) This company is new to the population and the PERG will engage with Siris in 2023.
+- Acacium Group (owned by Onex) Onex opted not to comply again this year.
+Note that the minority owners (Towerbrook Capital Partners) do comply with the Guidelines. - Amey (owned by One Equity Partners)\ the PERG engaged with One Equity Partners and the firm decided not to comply. - Energy Assets Group (owned by Asterion Industrial Partners) - the PERG has been unable to engage with its owner to date.

-- Global Risk Partners (owned by Searchlight Capital Partners) - the PERG was unable to engage with its owner to date. - London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management) - the company continues to not comply, with no single owner having a controlling stake in the company. - McCarthy & Stone (owned by Lone Star Funds) This company is new to the population and the PERG will engage with Lone Star in 2023. - PureGym (owned by Leonard Green & Partners) the PERG has been unable to engage with its owner to date. - Punch Taverns (owned by Patron Capital) Patron Capital owned the company for majority of the year.
-New owners (Fortress Investment Group) purchased the business in December 2021, and we will engage with them in next year's process.
+- Equiniti Group (owned by Siris Capital) the PERG has been unable to engage with its owner to date. - Global Risk Partners (owned by Searchlight Capital Partners) - the PERG was unable to engage with its owner to date. - Interpath Advisory (owned by H.I.G Capital) the PERG engaged with H.I.G Capital and the firm decided not to comply. - London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management) - the company continues to not comply, with no single owner having a controlling stake in the company. - McCarthy & Stone (owned by Lone Star Funds) the PERG has been unable to engage with its owner to date. - PureGym (owned by Leonard Green & Partners) the PERG has been unable to engage with its owner to date. - Punch Taverns (owned by Fortress Investment Group) the PERG has been unable to engage with its owner to date. - TES Global (owned by Onex) Onex opted not to comply.